Varaždin County (former)

 Varaždin County (Varaždinska županija; Varasd vármegye) was an administrative subdivision (županija) of the Kingdom of Croatia-Slavonia.
 Croatia-Slavonia was an autonomous kingdom within the Lands of the Crown of Saint Stephen (Transleithania), the Hungarian part of the dual Austro-Hungarian Empire.
 Its territory is now in northern Croatia.
 The capital of the county was Varaždin (Croatian, in Hungarian: Varasd).

 Geography

 Varaždin County shared borders with the Austrian land Styria, the Hungarian county of Zala, and the Croatian-Slavonian county of Bjelovar-Križevci and Zagreb.
+It comprised the towns and market towns of Ivanec, Jalžabet, Lepoglava, Ludbreg, Prelog, Čakovec, Klanjec, Krapina, Novi Marof and Varaždinske Toplice.

-The river Drava formed its northern border.
+The river Drava formed its northern border after Međimurje became part of Hungarian Zala County in 1720.
 Its area was 2521 km² around 1910.